Cash Flow and Cash Flow Statements

-The cash flow generated from operating activities is termed as operating cash flow.
-Operating activities include a company’s day-to-day activities, for example, purchasing raw material or making sales.
+The cash flow generated from operating activities is termed operating cash flow.
+Operating activities include a company’s day-to-day activities, for example, purchasing raw materials or making sales.
 Cash inflows result from cash sales and collection of accounts receivable.
-This is basically the revenue generation from the main activity of the business, for example, Apple Inc.’s revenue comes from sales of its electronics.
-To generate these revenues, companies have to undertake operations such as purchasing raw material, manufacturing inventory, paying employees, etc. Thus cash outflows resulting from cash payments for raw material, salaries, taxes, etc.
+This is basically the revenue generation from the main activity of the business.
+For example, Apple Inc.’s revenue comes from sales of its electronics.
+To generate these revenues, companies have to undertake operations such as purchasing raw materials, manufacturing inventory, paying employees, etc. Thus cash outflows result from cash payments for raw materials, salaries, taxes, etc.

 Finally, the cash outflows are subtracted from cash inflows, and the resultant amount is operating cash flow or net cash flow from operating activities.